Security Maximum protection of your fleet and data

 Cellular network security

-All data transferred from and to our devices is sent through our very own private network (VPN).
+All data transferred from and to our devices is sent through our own virtual private network (VPN).
 This is far more secure than using the public network.

-As an extra feature, all data is encrypted end-to-end.
+As an extra security feature, all data is encrypted end-to-end.

 Data center security